fenderface66/text_counter-es6/README.md

 # Word Counter

-A ES6 built application for counting the frequency of words in a text document.
+An ES6 built application for counting the frequency of words in a text document.

 ### Install dependencies